schwid/hugo-schwid/content/posts/smallest-sufficient-team.md

 ### Explanation

 All required skills are <= 16, so it can fit in `int`.
-We can transform all skills in to numbers and use `or` operation to estimate impact of adding the person to the team.
+We can transform all skills in to numbers and use `or` operation to estimate impact of adding a person into team.
-Let's put teams in to `dp` array, therefore wee can end up with solution in last cell.
+Let's put teams in to `dp` array, therefore we can end up with solution in last cell.
 It is guaranteed an answer exists.